 What is an environmentally conscious studio environment?

-East Fourth Street jewelry is designed and made in Minnesota.
+East Fourth Street jewelry is designed and made in Minnesota after we have gathered together the most responsibly sourced precious raw materials we can find.
 Tracing our raw materials and producing with minimal environment impacts is the backbone of the East Fourth Street label.
 That means we strive for mine to market sourcing, zero waste, low energy use and responsible chemical use.
-Owner Susan Crow is on the board of Ethical Metalsmiths and chairs their Ethical Sourcing Consortium.
-We encourage partnerships with other lobal organizations that support the empowerment of the people, many of them women, that work and live in the mines.
+Owner Susan Crow is on the board of Ethical Metalsmiths and chairs their Responsible Sourcing Committee.
+We encourage partnerships with other local organizations that support the empowerment of the people, many of them women, that work and live in the mines.